Wedding at the Renaissance Hotel Minneapolis

 Group photos in the Luce Line room

+After so much emotion, it was time for the family and bridal party pictures.
 Despite the floor-to-ceiling windows in the hallway, I preferred to choose the Luce Line room, where the natural light was not sufficient for great group portraits.
-In consequence, I installed several flashes to light the scene.
+Consequently, I installed several flashes to light the scene.

 Transportation of the Bridal Party from the Renaissance Minneapolis to the Basilica of St. Mary